It can be alarming when you see smoke pouring out of your Husqvarna mower. You may think there’s an expensive repair bill in the near future.

 - Knock the dirt out of the filter by tapping it against a hard surface until all the loose dirt has been removed.
 Never use compressed air to blow out the dirt as it can pack the dirt into the paper and damage the filter.

 - Hold the air filter up to the light to check for light shining through the paper filter.
 If you are unable to see light through the paper, you must replace your filter.

 If your lawn mower is using a different type of filter, read my article explaining how to clean different types of filters.

 The engine oil level shown on your dipstick is not just a recommendation.
 It is a requirement.
 When your engine oil level is above or below the required level for your Husqvarna mower, your engine can begin smoking.

-Oil is used in your engine to lubricate the fast moving parts that move in your engine.
+Oil is used in your engine to lubricate the fast-moving parts that move in your engine.
 When there is a lack of lubrication, friction builds and your engine becomes very hot.
-Components may begin melting down from the heat and oil begins to burn off creating a smoke.
+Components may begin melting down from the heat and oil begins to burn off creating smoke.

 There are several different ways you can drain a little oil from your Husqvarna mower:

 - Loosen the drain plug and then quickly tighten it to only allow a little oil to drain